M.A. in Expressive Arts Therapy with a Minor in Psychology

 Modules offered on Campus at EGS throughout the year in German / auf Deutsch

-Modules offered by EGS module providers
+Modules offered by EGS module providers and on campus Malta

 Prospective students need to hold a B.A. degree (or European equivalent) in the Humanities, Education or the Arts from an Accredited College or University.
 EGS also offers a special B.A. waiver in the form of an Access Examination.